-The unloader or inlet valve regulates the capacity of your rotary screw compressor.
+The air compressor inlet valve regulates the capacity of your rotary screw compressor.

 The air compressor unloader valve regulates the amount of air that is sucked in by your air compressor.
 By opening and closing the air intake, the capacity of a rotary screw compressor is regulated.

-This valve is also commonly called an inlet valve or an intake valve.
+This valve is also commonly called an inlet valve, intake valve, unloader and unload valve.

 There is another type of valve also called ‘unloader valve’, which is completely different and which can be found on small reciprocating piston compressors.